redwoodjs/redwood/docs/docs/storybook.md

 ### Configuring Rendering with `storybook.preview.js`

 Sometimes you want to change the way all your stories render.
-It'd be mixing concerns to add that logic to your actual components, and it'd get old fast to add it to every single `.stories.js` file.
+It'd be mixing concerns to add that logic to your actual components, and it'd get old fast to add it to every single `.stories.{jsx,tsx}` file.
 Instead decorate all your stories with any custom rendering logic you want in `storybook.preview.js`.

 For example, something you may want to do is add some margin to all your stories so that they're not glued to the top left corner: